UniCT-ARSLab/go-robot-controller/README.md

 # RobotController (Service) by ARSLab

 This is a service for monitoring and controlling robotic systems.
-It is based mainly on I2C communication to send commands or read information directly from the robot unit control.
+It is based mainly on CAN communication to send commands or read information directly from the robot unit control.
 The service also provides a series of HTTP Rest API with which to execute the same commands and a Websocket (pure or via Socketio) with which to interact in realtime with the robot.

 ## Requirements
-The service is written in GoLang version 1.15, then to be compiled you must have almost this version installed in your machine.
+The service is written in GoLang version >=1.15, then to be compiled you must have almost this version installed in your machine.

 ## Tests
-The service was tested into a Raspberry PI 3 with Raspian (debian linux based) with a I2C board which is used to communicate with the robot system.
+The service was tested into a Raspberry PI 3 with Raspian (debian linux based) with a CAN board which is used to communicate with the robot system.
 In addition, the service was used to develop a useful tool to display and interact with the robot in a virtual environment.

 ## Installation